celo-org/docs/docs/protocol/governance/create-proposal.md

 > For the image below
 >
 > 1. This is the Celo Token Proxy Address(0x471ece3750da237f93b8e339c536989b8978a438)
-> 2. The ABI of the CELO Token Contract(See appendix above)
+> 2. The ABI of the CELO Token Contract
 > 3. This is where our contract interaction is being sent to and this will be the CELO Token proxy.
 > 4. The method we want to interact with(We specify the transferFrom)